Checkpoints

 Example

 The scenario.
 A hotel has several types of room - Standard Rooms and VIP Rooms.
 VIP Rooms include the provision of chocolates, champagne etc. - Standard rooms do not.
 The hotel has multiple floors with 6 VIP Rooms on Floor 1.
 There is a daily task for the cleaning team to clean all these rooms in 4 hours.
-Each room must be scanned using the Chekit App / Memo before it is started.
+Each room must be scanned using the Chekit App before it is started.
 Also any room can be started in any order, even if another room clean is in progress.
 Another item of work in created for the Standard Rooms.

 How Checkpoints are used.
 A Checkpoint Type of VIP Rooms is created and 6 Checkpoints are created each of the type VIP Rooms.
 An item of work is created (using the Work tab on the Work Management Configuration page) called VIP Rooms 1st Floor that assigns a Checklist called VIP Room Cleaning Daily which details the work to be carried out in each room.